 Kidney stones can lead to several complications if not treated promptly.
 These complications may include:

-High sodium levels can lead to increased calcium in urine, raising the risk of stone formation.
+High sodium levels can lead to increased calcium in the urine, raising the risk of stone formation.
 Reducing salt intake in food helps maintain a balanced mineral composition in the urine.

 Eating too much meat, fish, and shellfish increases uric acid levels, which can contribute to kidney stone formation.
 A balanced diet with moderate protein intake is recommended.